 Florida child custody and visitation attorney.
 The care and well being of your child or children is of utmost importance

 not only to our office, but to the courts as well.
-The family law court
+The

-issues to work out in any divorce.
+most important issues to work out in any divorce.

 Most parents will share parental responsibility for their children after the divorce.
 In doing so, you must communicate and confer with each other in making decisions that will affect your children.
 Usually, the court will give one parent primary residential care (custody) of the children.
 Unless there is a good reason, the court will grant the other parent frequent visitation.
 The court decides custody solely on what is best for the children.
 Often, one of the parties is hurt by the decision, especially if that party sees the decision in a "win/lose" light.
 In truth, there can be no loser if the children's welfare is protected.